Radiozine

 Produced for Radiozine

 Host Emily Young speaks with Sloane Crosley, author of the new essay collection HOW DID YOU GET THIS NUMBER.?
 Crosley is the author the 2008 best-selling debut collection I Was Told There’d Be Cake.
-While Crosley still lives and works in Manhattan—where the majority of...
+While Crosley still lives and works in Manhattan—where the majority ...
 Read more

 Sloane Crosley and her new book: How Did You Get This Number?